DCPUTeam/DCPUToolchain/kernel/README.md

 ------------------------------
 **Desciption:** Allocates a block of memory and returns the address.<br/>
 **Semantics:** If there is no available memory, this function should return a pointer to 0x0.
-Thus 0x0 can never be allocated as memory to a C program.
+Thus 0x0 can never be allocated as memory to a program.

 void free(void\* ptr)
 --------------------------